silexlabs/www.silex.me-2020/pages/home.md

 description: Create fast **and** beautiful websites with Silex, free open source web design tool for makers.
 hero:
-- above: 'If you are looking for:'
+  above: 'If you are looking for:'
-- bellow: You are in the right place !
+  bellow: You are in the right place !
-- cta: <p><a href="/#list" title="Get started with Silex website builder"><strong>Get
+  cta: <p><a href="/#list" title="Get started with Silex website builder"><strong>Get
     started!</strong></a></p>
+  slider:
+  - Your website builder
+  - A free and open source tool
+  - Learn web design
+  - A friendly community
+  - A better Wix for makers like you
+  - An Unbounce alternative
 header-slideshow:
 - html: <p><img src="/uploads/ico-step-01.svg"></p><h2>Get started</h2><p><a href="http://localhost:8080/get-started/"
     title="Silex editor">Open Silex in a browser</a>, or <a href="http://localhost:8080/makers/"